pslucas0212/rhel-sca-subscriptionmanager/README.md

 ![Subscriptions Overview](/images/S13.png)

-- In the same subcription page click the Systems tab to see which RHEL instances have the subscription attached to them.
+- In the same subscription page click the Systems tab to see which RHEL instances have the subscription attached to them.

 ![Subscriptions Systems](/images/S14.png)